OpenElectionData/oedi/_guide/key-categories.en.md

 ](/en/guide/key-categories/complaints-and-disputes/)

-1.  [](#reference-1)For a detailed set of government commitments relating to the various areas of electoral transparency, including open electoral data, see the chapter by NDI entitled "Elections" in the Open Government Guide by the Transparency & Accountability Initiative: [http://www.opengovguide.com/topics/elections/](http://www.opengovguide.com/topics/elections/).
+[^1]: For a detailed set of government commitments relating to the various areas of electoral transparency, including open electoral data, see the chapter by NDI entitled "Elections" in the Open Government Guide by the Transparency & Accountability Initiative: [http://www.opengovguide.com/topics/elections/](http://www.opengovguide.com/topics/elections/).